DINA-Web/dina-collections-data-model-use-cases/glossary.md

 Brief definitions of terms in the use case documents.
 Contains links to related [DarwinCore terms](http://tdwg.github.io/dwc/terms/) (although we are not making committment to using DwC terms or any assertions about using DwC terms in exactly the same way).

+## Autonym
+A subspecies or variety name that is the duplicate of the specific epithet.
+Autonyms are formed when a new subspecies or variety is described by an author.
+Autonyms carry the name of the author of the species and are based on the original type specimen; they do not require a new description.
+Source: Northern Ontario Flora

 ## Basionym
 “Basionym provides the final epithet, name, or stem of the new combination or name at new rank” (ICN Art.
 6.10 & Art.
 41).
 It is the orginal combination of a name as viewed from a new combination.
 The basionym is therefore always relative to a new combination.
 Source: CoL+